College of Education > Academics > Counseling & Special Education > Graduate Programs > Special Education (MEd)

 You’ll collaborate with skilled faculty who have firsthand experience in the field of Special Education.
 Associate Professor Eva Patrikakou is an accomplished researcher in parent involvement and its effects on children’s academic, social and emotional development.
 She describes her students as “highly motivated and multifaceted.”

-Our alumni community is 180,000 strong, and 116,000 of those Blue Demons still live in the Chicago area.
+Our alumni community is over 195,500 strong, and over 122,500 of those Blue Demons still live in the Chicago area.
 The College of Education keeps its alums in the loop with professional development workshops and other useful resources.

 Graduate school is an investment in your future.
 Learn more about the financial aid and scholarship opportunities available to you.